uchiharod/pdsnd_github/README.md

 This README was created on April 22, 2021.

 ### Project Title
-Bikesharing Program that retrieves data from three different cities (Chicago, Washington, and New York City) using python.
+Bikesharing Program that retrieves data from these three different cities (Chicago, Washington, and New York City) using python.

 ### Description
 In this program, I use Python to explore data related to bike sharing systems for three major cities in the United States: Chicago, New York City, and Washington.